ndrag/wfg/README.md

 The homepage for Works for Good, a not-for-profit creating free web-based tools for organizations and industries that make a difference.

-This site will also form the template for future Laravel + Vue (via Inertia) AWS-hosted websites.
+This site also forms the template for future Laravel + Vue (via Inertia) AWS-hosted websites.

 ## Tech Stack
 - Laravel  9